-If children cannot live with their parents, they still can more readily accept and find emotional meaning in living with Grandma or Uncle that in living in a foster home.
+If children cannot live with their parents, they still can more readily accept and find emotional meaning in living with Grandma or Uncle than in living in a foster home.
 Somehow, blood kinfolks seem to have more longterm emotional commitment to young relatives than foster parents do to foster children.

-Children with whom they have not had frequent contact).
+Children are far more likely to know and trust their relatives (even those with whom they have not had frequent contact).
 For the child who is old enough to understand the concept of "Grandma" or "Uncle", there is a social basis for trust.
 (Unfortunately this trust is not always later justified.)